shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/02_why_ai_frameworks.md

 The printing press is not a faster pen, and digital photography is not a "better film camera".
 They work differently, and create something a little different.
-And we should expect the same from automating software creation, even though the process is less mechanical.
+And we should expect the same from automating software creation.

 ## A reality of imperfection
 There's a fundamental truth about "making things": it's not going to be perfect.
-Three main reasons for this are
-1. Mistakes: whoever makes something complex, often makes mistakes.
-Either in understanding what to do or in implementing.
+The specification might not be clear, some implicit assumption might be incorrect, or even a simple mistake.
 Randomness will happen.
-2. Tradeoffs for multiple concerns: some things need to balance different concerns.
-Being better at one often means giving up something on the other.
-3. Change: even if it's perfect today, it won't be perfect in a year.
-Requirements change, you have more data than you can handle, a package you're using has a security breach that requires upgrading, some 3rd party service you're working with is changing or shutting down, whatever.

 We are imperfect humans in imperfect teams, building imperfect products in an imperfect reality.

 And it is the same with AI.
+LLMs have limits, and they have randomness built in.
-For all the same reasons, when AI makes a change, sometimes it won't be what we need.
+So when AI makes a change, sometimes it won't be what we need.
 It's not going to be the same imperfections a human creates, but it'll happen.

 ## The almighty feedback loop
 The way to deal with this reality is to iterate.
 We all know this: